Alice Spencer Geddes Lloyd: Biography

 Conflicts with the citizens and local leadership in Gilmanton influenced the decision of the Lloyds to move and by the fall of 1915 they had moved to Ivis, Knott County, Kentucky, with the goal of improving social and economic conditions.
 Their initial work involved provision of health care, educational services, and agricultural improvements to the Appalachian region, funded by donations from East Coast states.
 In 1917 Alice Lloyd and her mother moved to Caney Creek, where she had been offered land for a school.
 She separated from her husband in 1918 and remained in Knott County.
 She named her Caney Creek home "Pippa Passes" after a poem by Robert Browning and in honor of donors from the New England Browning Society.

 Together with June Buchanan, a native of Syracuse, New York, who joined her in Kentucky in 1919, Lloyd founded 100 elementary schools throughout eastern Kentucky and opened Caney Junior College in 1923.
 The college offered a free education to mountain youth, who were required to promise to remain in the region or return after completing their education.
 There was a long waiting list for admission.
 Lloyd imposed strict rules on the students, including no jewelry, cosmetics, slang, or high-heeled shoes for girls and no tobacco, gambling, liquor, guns or "unauthorized meetings with the opposite sex" for boys.

 Both Lloyd and Buchanan worked without pay at both education and fund-raising.
 Lloyd is said to have raised some $2.5 million for the college, mainly by typing and mailing fund-raising appeals.
-On December 7, 1955, Lloyd appeared on the This Is Your Life television show, whose host Ralph Edwards made a direct fund-raising plea on her school's behalf, resulting in a large influx of donations which totaled nearly $250,000.
+On December 7, 1955, Lloyd appeared on the This Is Your Life television show, whose host Ralph Edwards made a direct fund-raising plea on her school's behalf.
 In 1997, the college's director of marketing and communications at the time, Stephen Reed, told a journalist, "We've still got people on our mailing and donor list who saw the show."

 Lloyd served the college until her death on September 4, 1962.
 After her death, the college was renamed in her honor.
 Miss Buchanan served at Alice Lloyd College until 1988, when she died at the age of 100, having lived to see the 1984 opening of the June Buchanan School, a K-12 school on the Alice Lloyd College campus named in her honor.
 A statue of Lloyd was dedicated on October 10, 2009, during a ceremony at the college.